 The Kaurna people were the original inhabitants of this area.

 During the late 1800s, farmers and other pioneer families moved further into the country.
 German settlers arrived in that time and settled in the Adelaide Hills and the Barossa Valley beginning the wine industry that has become such great tourist attraction with rolling vineyards, and cellar door tastings and great restaurants.

-In these same years Cornish mining families settled in the Copper Triangle - Moonta Wallaroo and Kadina on the northern Yorke Peninsula and in Burra (including Redruth Prison – used as a backdrop the film Breaker Morant).
+In these same years Cornish mining families settled in the Copper Triangle - Moonta Wallaroo and Kadina on the northern Yorke Peninsula and in Burra (including Redruth Prison - used as a backdrop the film Breaker Morant) This link is invaluabe.
 Sheep and wheat farming flourished in South Australia.